wasp-lang/web/blog/2021-03-02-wasp-alpha.md

 For the last year and a half, my twin brother and I have been working on [Wasp](https://wasp-lang.dev): a new programming language for developing full-stack web apps with less code.

-Wasp is a simple declarative language that makes developing web apps easy while still allowing you to use the latest technologies like React, Node.js, and Prisma.
+Wasp is a **simple declarative language** that makes developing web apps easy while still allowing you to use the latest technologies like **React, Node.js, and Prisma**.

-In this post I will share with you why we believe Wasp could be a big thing for web development, how it works, where are we right now and what is the plan for the future!
+In this post, I will share with you why we believe Wasp could be a big thing for web development, how it works, where we are right now and what is the plan for the future!

 <!--truncate-->